openvstorage/ovs-documentation/Installation/essentials.md

 -   Minimal requirements
     -   ESXi or KVM compatible hardware with 1 SATA disk for the OS and a disk for the cache (min.
 100GB).
 In case you want to install Open vStorage Hyper-converged, at least 3 additional SATA disks are required for the Open vStorage Backend.
     -   Gigabit ethernet
-    -   In case you want to use the Open vStorage Backend, the switch must support IGMP (igmp snooping and igmp snooping querying must be enabled).
+    -   In case you want to use the Open vStorage Backend
+        - The switch must support IGMP (igmp snooping and igmp snooping querying must be enabled).
+        - Replacing SATA disks is only supported with LSI controllers which support StorCLI.
 -   Advised configuration
     -   ESXi or KVM compatible hardware with at least 2 SATA disks (OS).
     -   An enterprise SSD or PCI Flash card (min.
 100GB) to hold the